10 Top Garage Ventilation Options: What Is The Best Way?

 6. Window Air Conditioner

-Looking for more features than an exhaust fan.
+Looking for more features than an exhaust fan?
 Spend some more money and get a window air conditioner.

 A window air conditioner will not just ventilate, it will cool the garage as well.
 But installing a window air conditioner is a lot of work.
 You need to cut a hole in the wall, the size of the window air conditioner (typically 30″X30″).
-And then you need supports.
+And then you need support.

 Not the best of options in my opinion.